RackTables/racktables/README.md

 This version drops support for the `$localreports` global variable, which is trivial to replace in a local plugin if necessary.

+There has been a separation of the `addJS` and `addCSS` functions to easily identify the resource usage.
+The original `addJS` and `addCSS` functions will most likely to be removed in 0.22.0 as they are depreciated.

+- *`addJSText`/`addCSSText`*

+  These functions should be used to add inline JS/CSS not defined in a separate file.

+- *`addJSInternal`/`addCSSInternal`*

+  These functions should be used to add an internal reference to a JS/CSS file which is accessed using the `?module=chrome&uri=` for self hosted JS/CSS files.
+This can be utilised by both the core and plugins.

+- *`addJSExternal`/`addCSSExternal`*

+  These functions should be used to add an external reference to a JS/CSS file which hosted on an external site or CDN.
+This can be utilised by both the core and plugins.

+Each of these functions expect the first parameter to be the data or URI, and the second parameter to be an optional group.
+By default, the group is set to 'default' and groups are sorted alphabetically.
+It should be noted that when the `addJSInternal` function is used, it will also add the jQuery and RackTables common JavaScript functons.

+Due to this separation, you will no longer need to supply a TRUE or FALSE to identify whether the parameter value is text or a URI.
+If you rename an existing `addJS`/`addCSS` function call, be sure to remove this parameter.
+Failure to do so will mean you are effectively be saying that the group name is '' (false) or '1' (true).

 ### Upgrading to 0.21.0

 From now on the minimum (oldest) release of PHP that can run RackTables is